 Since its launch in May, the NYSF has hosted 30 weekly webinars to provide NYSF Alumni with accessible professional development opportunities.

-Exposure to cutting-edge science and Australia's top scientists does not stop at the end of the NYSF Year 12 Program.
-In 2020 the NYSF launched its pilot NYSF Connect Webinar Series that enabled our 12,000+ alumni community from around Australia and indeed the world, access to information on cutting-edge science and careers.
+Exposure to cutting-edge science and the opportunity to meet Australia's top scientists does not stop with the end of the NYSF Year 12 Program, indeed it is a life-long bonus to becoming an NYSFer.
+In 2020 we launched our inaugural NYSF Connect Webinar Series for our 12,000+ alumni community around Australia and indeed the world.

-The Webinar Series provided NYSF Alumni across all career stages accessible professional development opportunities.
-Held on Tuesday evenings, the webinars included live Q&As and covered a range of topics around STEM & Research, Studies & Careers, and Alumni Stories.
+The Webinar Series provided NYSF Alumni at all career stages with accessible professional development opportunities.
+Held on Tuesday evenings, the webinars included live Q&As and covered a range of topics across three themes: STEM & Research, Studies & Careers, and Alumni Stories.

-Since our last update, alumni have enjoyed exclusive webinars with an incredible array of guests, including:
+Since our last update, alumni have enjoyed exclusive webinars with:

-- Australian National University College of Engineering and Computer Science panel discussing diversity in STEM
+- Australian National University College of Engineering and Computer Science diversity in STEM panel

-- ABC Radio National Science Show host, Robyn Williams AO
+- ABC Radio National presenter and 'The Science Show' host, Robyn Williams AO

 - University of Melbourne Outreach Fellow and Astrophysicist, Clare Kenyon